C-Tracy/ScriptingForBiologists/PythonVirtualEnvironments.md

 export CONDA_PKGS_DIRS=~/.conda/pkgs
 ```

-Now we will create our virtual environment, load it, install packages, and the deactivate:
+Now we will create our virtual environment, load it, install packages, and then deactivate our environment:
 ```
-conda create -n genome_env2 #first we have to create the virtual environment, giving it whatever name you like source activate genome_env2 #next we have to actually load that virtual environment using _source activate_ conda install -c bioconda bam2fastx #install the desired package using conda conda deactivate #this closes the virtual environment
+conda create -n test_env1
+source activate test_env1
+conda install -c bioconda bam2fastx conda deactivate
 ```
 You should notice that when you activate the environment, your environment name appears in parenthese or brackets before your command prompt.
 Once you deactivate the environment you should no longer see this.

 ### Managing conda environments

-See what environments are available:
+There are some basic commands in conda that will let you manage your environments, which are very useful to be familiar with.

+Let's first see what environments are available - here you should see that environment that you just created above.
 ```
 conda env list
 ```

 See what packages are installed in a specific environment:
 ```
-conda list -n conda_testenv
+conda list -n test_env1
 ```

 Removing an environment:
 ```
-conda env remove --name conda_testenv
+conda env remove --name test_env1
 ```

 ## Python3 venv
 venv is a module that already exists within python to create virtual environments, and as such we do not need to install anything to create a virtual environment.
 In the script below we will simply create a folder for our virtual environment, move into that folder, and then create our virtual environment for out project.

-Create a virtual environment using python3 venv:
+Create a virtual environment using python3 venv.
+I have the first two lines commented out as you should still be in your virtual environment folder you created for your conda virtual environment.
 ```
+#mkdir venvs
+#cd venvs
-module load python
+#module load python #UNCOMMENT THIS IF ON SUPERCOMPUTER
-mkdir test_ve
-cd test_ve
-python -m venv test_venv
+python -m venv test_env2
 ls
 ```

-You should now see a folder with your virtual environment name (here test_venv), now lets activate that virtual environment, install our packages, and then deactivate it.
+You should now see a folder with your virtual environment name (here test_env2), now lets activate that virtual environment, install our packages, and then deactivate it.
 ```
-source test_venv/bin/activate
+source test_env2/bin/activate
-#line to install
-#you should now see that you have entered your virtual environment
-deactivate
+conda install -c bioconda bam2fastx pip install pandas python -m pip list #cofirm what packages were installed deactivate
 ```

 ## python3 virtualenv with pip
 This method uses pip (python package manager) to install virtualenv to a local directory.
 See this helpful guide for more in depth details, and to see different syntax between Unix/macOS and Windows: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/